roinemilko/spinulv0.1/README.md

 # spinulv0.1
-A simulator to predict spin wave dispersion speed and magnon energy in frustrated Heisenberg models.
+A simulator to predict spin wave dispersion and magnon energy in Heisenberg models.
 Made for eduactional purposes.

 ## TODO
 - Fix energy computed 2x